In this tutorial, we’ll show you five ways to automate Presto Player so you can…

 Uncanny Automator is a no-code automation plugin for WordPress.
 With it, you can automate different tasks by connecting 80+ WordPress plugins and popular web apps.
 And you’ll have to create a recipe (with at least one trigger and one action) to automate any task using this powerful plugin.

 Uncanny Automator comes with two versions – free and paid.
 You can use the free version of the plugin to follow this tutorial.
-However, the free version offers 1,000 credits only to use premium integrations like Facebook, Twitter, Instagram, Slack, and more.
-Once you use up the free credits, you’ll have to upgrade to Uncanny Automator Pro for unlimited usage.
+However, the free version offers 250 app credits only to use app integrations like Facebook, Twitter, Instagram, Slack, and more.
+Once you use up the free app credits, you’ll have to upgrade to Uncanny Automator Pro for unlimited usage.

 Now, we’ll be creating an Uncanny Automator recipe to automatically share new WordPress blog posts to Facebook, Twitter, and Instagram.
 So, the trigger for the recipe will be “a blog post is published”.
 And we’ll be adding the following 3 actions to the recipe:

 - Share the post link on Facebook

 - Tweet the post title, the post URL, and the featured image of the post on Twitter

 - Share the featured image (along with some text) on Instagram

 With that said, let’s get started with the step-by-step tutorial.